Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 Now our pipette's tip is holding 50uL.

-We can also simply specify how many microliters to aspirate, without specifiying a location.
-The pipette in this circumstance will aspirate from its current location (which we previously set as ``plate['A1'])``.
+We can also simply specify how many microliters to aspirate, without specifying a location.
+The pipette in this circumstance will aspirate from its current location (which we previously set as ``plate['A1']``).

 .. code-block:: python